Teaching Scholarships & Grants

 Deadline: Varies, but most (unless stated) are typically mid-April

 Residents of Oklahoma who may be studying key shortage subjects and wish to teach it as a career (most STEM, including biology) may be eligible for the Future Teacher Scholarship.
 Unlike most scholarships, the student cannot apply for the fund - instead, their education establishment must nominate them for consideration.
 Upon graduation, you are bound by the decision to teach the shortage subject within the state of Oklahoma.
 The value of the awards depends on a number of criteria including the length of the study course.
-For further details, visit the Oklahoma State Regents for Higher Education page here.
+For further details, visit Oklahoma State Regents for Higher Education.

 Deadline: Applications between June and September every year

 The Federation of American Societies for Experimental Biology rewards one woman every year on a number of criteria including scientific achievement, excellence in teaching (at post doctoral and undergraduate levels) and contributions to the scientific community.
 Evidence will include details of excellence, research papers, biography and supporting statements.
 Award recipients will receive a cash prize and funds.
 They will also get to present an Excellence In Science Award Lecture at the annual meeting of a FASEB member society of their choice.
 For more information, see FASEB's Excellence in Science Awards.

 Deadline: Nominations for the 2023 award cycle will be accepted between October 10 - December 12.
 2022.